Do you live in a sexless marriage?

 I received an email recently from a woman who announced to her husband over a decade ago, after a hysterectomy, that their sex life was now over because her sex drive was gone.
-Today she is in turmoil because her husband had finally decided to leave.
+Today she is in turmoil because her husband had finally decided to leave the marriage.

 I’ve received several emails from women whose husbands have not made love to them in years.
 Again, it was triggered by a health complaint or a sexual complaint (erectile dysfunction), but the husbands used those things to decide to “switch off”.

 And you’re in a very difficult position because how do you talk about this?
-It’s not like your spouse has had an affair (in most cases).
 They’ve just decided that they want the benefits of being married (living with someone, parenting together, sharing expenses, having the status) but they don’t want one of the major responsibilities.